 Avoiding Excessive Partying

 This can be incredibly hard in a country where you may not have a full understanding of the local cuisine and what your options for healthy food are.
-I will admit that when I first moved to Thailand I ended up eating a lot of very unhealthy food simply out of convenience.
-Then, when I moved into a condo that had a kitchen I began cooking for myself.
+When English isn’t widely used and you don’t know where to buy healthy food.
 One of the best things you can do when you move to a new country is finding out what the different options are for healthy eating.
 Every country will have its share of healthy food and unhealthy food.
 You can easily research what these dishes are so that you know what to order when you go out.
 Cooking at your home if you have a kitchen is also a very good option.
-You may not know exactly what is going into your body when you order from a restaurant but when you cook the food you have complete control.
-As to what makes for the proper diet this is something you will have to come up with on your own.
-There are dozens of eating trends from ketogenic diet to paleo to the Atkins diet and the best thing you can do is to try each one for a month or two to see what combination of food keeps you in top shape.

 In the rush to see new things and have new experiences between classes it can be sometimes hard to remember to fit in time for exercise.
 However, that can be a big mistake for your body due to the many benefits that can only be obtained from proper exercise.
 Even if you aren’t the type of person who goes to the gym there are a ton of different activities you can do to get your recommended amount of exercise each week.
 Every major city is going to have things like Jiu-Jitsu, Yoga, Crossfit, and many other activities that you can participate in for awesome expat health.
 Many places also have multiple classes so you can easily find a time of the day that works for you.
 In our modern age, there really is no excuse beyond a physical handicap that prevents you from getting the exercise you need.
 So make sure and find the time so that you can put in the exercise you need to keep yourself healthy.